microsoft/SiteInspector/README.md

 npm run demo
 ```

 This will launch a test server (http://localhost:3000) with an example of the SiteInspector.JS shell embedded in the page.
-The small Microsoft logo tab on the left of the page can be clicked to slide out the blade framework as shown on the right.
+The small laptop logo tab on the left of the page can be clicked to slide out the blade framework as shown on the right.

 <img src="https://redir.blob.core.windows.net/assets/GitHubSICapture.PNG">

 # Building and hosting your own files

 The SiteInspector framework has the ability to be hosted anywhere you chose.
-You can include the shell (siteinspector.JS) and tab (yourcustomertab1.js, yourcustomertab2.js) files in a folder in your website, or they can be hosted externally to your site in a blob store or another HTTP location.
+You can include the shell (siteinspector.js) and tab (yourcustomertab1.js, yourcustomertab2.js) files in a folder in your website, or they can be hosted externally to your site in a blob store or another HTTP location.

 To use SiteInspector on your site, all you need is to include the loader script at the top of the pages on your website.
 Here’s an example of a SiteInspector site using Azure blob store to hosts it’s files.